Trade/other name(s): Gemzar

 Do not get any immunizations (vaccines), either during or after treatment with this drug, without your doctor’s OK.
 Gemcitabine may affect your immune system.
 This could make vaccinations ineffective, or could even lead to serious infections if you get a live virus vaccine during or soon after treatment.
 Try to avoid contact with people who have recently received a live virus vaccine, such as the oral polio vaccine or smallpox vaccine.
 Check with your doctor about this.

-Avoid pregnancy during and for at least a few months after treatment, since exposure to this drug may harm the fetus.
+Avoid pregnancy during treatment, since exposure to this drug may harm the fetus.
 Talk with your doctor about this.